-Please note: All South Dakota Department of Labor and Regulation offices will be closed Monday, September 7 in observance of Labor Day.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday and Friday, November 26 and 27 in observance of Thanksgiving.

 The South Dakota Electrical Commission works to keep the citizens of our state and their property safe from the hazards associated with using electricity.
 The Commission administers the state laws and regulations concerning electrical wiring, inspects wiring installations, investigates complaints related to electrical wiring and licenses all electricians within the state.

 The Commission, a unit of state government, should not be confused with the South Dakota Electrical Council, which is a non-profit organization supporting the electrical industry in South Dakota.

 Learn about recently adopted changes in Administrative Rules of South Dakota (ARSD) impacting electrician licensing.

 Phone: 800.233.7765 or 605.773.3573

 Executive Director: John J. Linn Jr. [JJ]